Benefits of Fish Oils and Breast Milk

 • Achieved higher scores on brain function tests than babies not given DHA breast milk.

-Perth, Australia - Doctors at the School of Pediatrics conducted a study on fish oils and breast milk immune factors.
 Studies show breast milk contains many important immune factors.
-These specialized ingredients have a positive effect on your baby's immune system.
-This is one of the reasons why doctors recommend breast feeding over formula.
+These specialized ingredients have a positive effect on your baby's immune system and it one of the reasons why doctors recommend breast feeding over formula.

-In this study, the Aussie Docs studied a group of 83 nursing mothers.
 Participants took either 4 grams/day of fish oil capsules or 4 grams/day of olive oil capsules from 20 weeks gestation until delivery.
-Breast milk was collected for three days and analysed the amount of omega 3 fatty acids and immune factors.

 Breast milk from women taking fish oils showed: